3334gFIOP-school/Computer-Science-Final/README.md

 + You can change the volume and speed
 + Add songs and customize playlists

-## Contributions
----
-Not used for this class.

 ## Contributors
 ---
 + Copilot - Helping with using libraries and debugging